 Plug In Institute of Contemporary Art recognizes we are on Treaty One Territory, the traditional territories of the Anishinaabe, Métis, Cree, Dakota, Dene, and Oji-Cree Nations.

-Our Summer Institute is generously sponsored by the RBC Foundation who has made a generous commitment to fund multiple years of the program.
-We are also extremely thankful to the Johnston Group for subsidizing the tuition of all of the participants accepted.
+Our Summer Institute was generously sponsored by the RBC Foundation who has made a generous commitment to fund multiple years of the program.
+We were also extremely thankful to the Johnston Group for subsidizing the tuition of all of the participants accepted.